digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_aws.rst

     Changing the key specification (e.g. enable multi region) during rotation can be done by updating the configuration before rotating the wrapper key.

+Key rotation does not delete the previous key.
+Although it is disabled and can no longer be used, it is still persisted.
+If you wish to permanently delete it, please refer to the section :ref:`Deleting Canton Node Keys <deleting-canton-keys>.

 Interoperability
 ----------------